 - On entry into the program students will sign a financial agreement contract as required by the Private Training Institutions Branch of British Columbia.

 - Extra to program costs: Students should have access to a digital camera and PowerPoint for recording and presentation purposes.

-VATI OFFERS 2 PROGRAMS
+VATI OFFERS 2 PROGRAM STREAMS

-The 15-month diploma program is a blended or hybrid program that combines the benefits of face-to-face classroom learning with flexible, online learning and discussions.
+The 15-month diploma stream is a blended or hybrid program that combines the benefits of face-to-face classroom learning with flexible, online learning and discussions.
 It has been designed to leverage the strengths of each learning modality.